DPAC Occupy Dept of Work & Pensions

 Bayswater Road, London.
 Fri 17 Aug 2012

 Protesters in orange hoods call for freedom for

-There was a noisy protest close to the Russian embassy, with many in brightly
+There was a noisy protest close to the Russian embassy, with many in

-3 Pussy Riot members on the day the verdict and the
+Moscow of the 3 Pussy Riot members on the day the verdict and the

 sentence of two years hard labour was announced in the court.

-The embassy is down a private street, Kensington Palace Gardens, where no
+The embassy is down a private street, Kensington Palace Gardens, where

-appropriately for the occasion.
+protesters, many dressed appropriately for the occasion.
 I left shortly

 after the sentence was posted on Twitter and those taking part had

 Battersea, London.
 Tue 14 Aug 2012